Find flights

 Promo

 I’m starting with the mystery Promo fare simply because it is by far the most basic Corendon offers (if indeed it gets offered at all).
-It includes the standard small bag that must fit under the seat in front and be no more than 40 cm x 30 cm x 15 cm.
+It includes the standard small bag that must fit under the seat in front and be no more than 40 cm x 30 cm x 20 cm.
 Like the other major Turkish budget carrier Pegasus, Corendon also applies a 3 kg weight limit to this bag.

 Otherwise, the only other thing included is online check-in.
 This, however, can be tricky with Corendon, as they don’t offer online check-in at all of their operating airports, so be sure to check before you fly.
-The fees for not checking in online, when available, are astronomical.
+Where online check-in is available, you’ll pay around €10 for airport check-in instead.

 Eco

-If you’re unsure about your plans, Corendon offers a ‘Ticket Safe’ service that lets you change (but not cancel) your ticket, but only up to 21 days before you fly and for a cost of course.
-With such a long lead time, this has always struck me as a largely pointless exercise – a lot can change within 21 days!
+If you’re unsure about your plans, Corendon offers a ‘Flexy’ option that lets you change (but not cancel) your ticket, available during reservation for €25 on Eco fares for flights scheduled at least three weeks after purchase.
+With such a long lead time, this has always struck me as a largely pointless exercise.
+A lot can change within three weeks.

 Flex

 Flex is the midrange option and the best balance of budget to service.
-It includes both a personal bag and carry-on, a 23 kg checked bag, standard seat selection and the option to change your booking for a price.
+It includes both a personal bag and cabin bag, a 23 kg checked bag, standard seat selection, and limited change/refund options (you can add the Flexy service for €15 during booking for more flexibility).
 As you’ll be checking in bags at the airport, you can also check in free then as well.

 Premium